githubyama/CapGemini-1/Database/Modeling/Project/Modeling.md

 To know what tables and fields to model it is useful to answer these questions:

 - How will the company make money?
-- Who will use the final app (e.g customer, administrator, accounting, CEO...)
+- Who will use the final app? (e.g customer, administrator, accounting, CEO...)
 - What questions do the users of app want to answer?

 E.g if you model a database for Voi the answer of the first question could be "By renting scooters to customers in mayor cities".